|Hometown:||Oak Ridge, Tenn.|

 Fargas recruited Ballard, an All-SEC Freshman Team pick.
 In her first season, Ballard shattered the LSU single-season record for steals with 100.
 Plaisance, Ballard and senior Adrienne Webb earned All-SEC honors.

-Fargas revived the LSU program from her opening press conference.
+2011-12: Fargas was officially introduced as the school's seventh women's basketball coach on April 4, 2011, and revived the LSU program from her opening press conference.
 A summer full of speaking engagements, building the fan base and connecting with her players led to a season where attendance increased by an average of over 1,500 fans from the previous season.

 Despite suffering several key injuries, Fargas led LSU to a six-game win streak late in the SEC season and the Lady Tigers twice knocked off SEC regular season champion Kentucky.
-She met her mentor in the SEC Championship Game as LSU squared off against Pat Summitt’s Tennessee Lady Vols.
-Though the Lady Tigers lost, LSU took on Fargas’s persona – that of toughness and a relentless desire to never quit.
+She met her mentor in the SEC championship game as LSU squared off against Pat Summitt's Tennessee Lady Vols.
+Though the Lady Tigers lost, LSU took on Fargas' persona – that of toughness and a relentless desire to never quit.

 In the summer of 2013, most of that group reunited to lead the USA U19 National Team to a gold medal at the FIBA World Championships in Lithuania.
 Fargas is the only coach in LSU history to claim multiple USA gold medals during her tenure as Lady Tiger head coach.